evgrmn/ChatGPT_Tetris/development.md

 High Score: The player's highest score is often recorded, allowing them to strive for better results in subsequent playthroughs.

-The scenario of Tetris is straightforward yet challenging, requiring players to think strategically, react quickly, and make efficient use of the falling Tetriminos to achieve the highest score possible.<code>
+The scenario of Tetris is straightforward yet challenging, requiring players to think strategically, react quickly, and make efficient use of the falling Tetriminos to achieve the highest score possible.</code>